erkstruwe/neusta-code-challenge/README.md

 ## Changelog
 ### v0.1.1 (after review)
 * "Parsing should not be implemented in entity (src/classes/Person.js) -> SoC"
+  * Regarding the two static methods `parseCsvThroughStream` and `parseCsvLineArray`: Moved that into a the `csvParser` service.
   * Regarding the virtual setter `csvPersonString`: Parsing is exactly what virtual setters in Mongoose are for ([http://mongoosejs.com/docs/guide.html#virtuals](http://mongoosejs.com/docs/guide.html#virtuals)).
-  * Regarding the two static methods `parseCsvThroughStream` and `parseCsvLineArray`: Well, that's rather a matter of taste or the "flavor" of SoC one implements.
-Some prefer the service-oriented approach by implementing a `Parser` class to separate "parsing" from "the model".
-I usually choose to be closer to the MVC pattern by separating "things related to model A" from "things related to model B".
-This doesn't get quite clear in this project because there is only one model.
+Left that here.
 * "Content needed to understand tests should be inside the test class/module"
   * That's right.
 I moved the data from Person.data.js to Person.unit.spec.js.
 * "Test does not cover all cases, e. g. empty title attribute if no title is given"